Want to measure your financial health?

 #5.
 How to Determine Your Asset Allocation

 A general rule of thumb for asset allocation is:

 Stock Allocation = 100 – Your Age

-Specifically, one should invest in a percentage of stocks equal to 100 minus their age.
-A bond allocation would then make up the remaining balance.
+Specifically, one should invest in a percentage of stocks equal to 100 minus their age, with a bond allocation making up the remaining balance.

 There’s clearly a misunderstanding of asset allocation among investors both young and old.